drcsh/VTMv5-Character-Builder/README.md

 # Todo:

-1. finish model structure for characters
-  * minor character wellbeing tracker
-  * character rituals

-2. build interfaces for:
+1. build interfaces for:
+  * Signing up as a Storyteller
-  * Signing up
+  * Signing up as a Player
-  * Creating and managing a Chronicle
+  * (Storyteller) Creating and managing a Chronicle
-  * creating/editing/viewing minor characters
+  * (Storyteller) creating/editing/viewing minor characters
-  * the same for main characters (much more complicated)
+  * (Storyteller) the same for main characters (much more complicated)
+  * (Player) creating your character sheet

-3. Further features:
+2. Further features:
   * Manage users in a chronicle
-  * Character Map
+  * Character Relationship Map

+# Done

+1. The models are basically done at this point, pending some refinement